A lot of people often reach out to us and ask how to recognize good photo restoration work. Well, the answer is you don't.

 Sloppy Layer Masks

-As we have often pointed out good photo restoration is a combination of different tools and techniques.
+Good photo restoration is a combination of different tools and techniques.
 This always involves working on different layers within one image.
 These layers get blended into the image wherever they are needed.
 This blending is done by using layer masks, which define the area where a specific layer should be active or not.
 These transitions have to be created very carefully, as sloppy layer masks will ultimately reveal that there has been some restoration work going on.

 There are a lot of different indicators of bad photo restoration work.
 Some of them can only be spotted in high res images some of them are immediately obvious.
 When judging the quality of a photo restoration service it is important to look at more than one image.
 Try to understand how they work in general.
 Do their restored images, in general, lose a lot of detail and sharpness compared to the original?
 Is their portfolio diverse or are they specialized in something?